rrrventures/melee-clip-queue/README.md

 # melee-clip-queue

 Work in progress quick way to filter [smash brothers melee](https://en.wikipedia.org/wiki/Super_Smash_Bros._Melee) .slp replays by animations and make a queue of clips that you can play on [clippi](https://github.com/vinceau/project-clippi).
-Meant as a way to learn exactly how much you are sucking in different in-game situations such as: follow ups on grabs/hits, when are you missing techs, etc. **Disclaimer**: project done to learn some js to understand whats going on in the whole Slippi ecosystem eventually.
+Meant as a way to learn exactly how much you are sucking in different in-game situations such as: follow ups on grabs/hits, when are you missing techs, etc. Blog post [here](https://rrrventures.wordpress.com/2022/03/04/filtering-ssbm-slippi-replays-to-maybe-suck-less/). **Disclaimer**: project done to learn some js to understand whats going on in the whole Slippi ecosystem eventually.

 ## Requirements